 • Integration with Other Technologies: AI will increasingly integrate with other healthcare technologies, such as Electronic Health Records (EHRs) and Picture Archiving and Communication Systems (PACS), providing a more comprehensive view of patient health.

-• Research and Innovation: Ongoing research is focused on developing new AI models that can perform complex analyses, offer predictive analytics, and provide insights that were previously impossible.
+• Research and Innovation: Ongoing research focuses on developing new AI models that can perform complex analyses, offer predictive analytics, and provide previously impossible insights.

 Getting Started with AI in Radiology